AVAWLeoben/AVAW_CV-Waste/paper/paper.md

 `AVAW_CV-Waste` addresses a major bottleneck in the development of computer vision systems for waste management and recycling research, namely the creation of annotated training datasets.

-The software is currently being used within multiple recycling and circular economy lighthouse research projects, including KiRAMET, StraTex, greenPLAST-food, and Scarpa.
+`AVAW_CV-Waste` is currently being used within multiple recycling and circular economy lighthouse research projects, including KiRAMET, StraTex, greenPLAST-food, and Scarpa.

 Within these projects, the software has been applied in research workflows involving post-consumer textiles, lightweight packaging waste, and post-shredder scrap, where large quantities of annotated image data are required for training and evaluating object detection models.